OpenDataServices/github-organization-backup/README.md

 If the backup is not ready, this will wait and keep checking.

-You'll then have a backup.zip file.
+You'll then have a backup.tar.gz file.

-Extract this file - some tools have problems with this.
+Extract this file:

-Take the `backup` file from this and rename it `backup.tar`
+    gzip -d backup.tar.gz

-Extract that file.
+Then save the backup.tar file as appropriate.

 ## Trouble shooting